objetos/q_p5fx/create_quadrille/create_quadrille_jagged_array.md

 let yellow, blue, red;

 function preload() {
-  // Load an image in preload for proper rendering sb = loadImage('/images/simon_bolivar_wedding.jpg');
+  // Load images in preload so that they are ready before setup sb = loadImage('/images/simon_bolivar_wedding.jpg');
 }